sandipsahoo2k2/my/howto/publish.md

 ### Share Questions and Elevate Collective Success

-At InterviewDose, we believe in the strength of a united students and professional community.
-Your unique experiences and interview insights can be invaluable to your fellow students.
-It's time to come together and create a supportive environment where sharing interview questions becomes a powerful tool for success.
+At InterviewDose, we believe that knowledge is the most valuable gift one can give.
+Your experience, gained through years of hard work and dedication, can pave the way for the success of aspiring professionals.
+It's time to pay it forward and help students navigate the path to their dream careers by sharing interview questions and insights.
 > You will get a unique link once you publish and also can claim a premium handle to share with your network.